Longhorsley

 Longhorsley is a village in Northumberland, England about 7 mi northwest of Morpeth, and about 14 mi south of Alnwick.
 The A697 road passes through the village linking it with Morpeth, Wooler and Coldstream in Scotland.
 There are 8 "Streets" in Longhorsley: Whitegates, Church View, Drummonds Close, South Road, West Road, East Road and Reivers Gate, Wilding Place and (Davison Court within Wilding Place).The village is bordered on the north by the River Coquet.
 The village formerly lay in three separate townships: Bigges Quarter, Freeholders Quarter and Riddells Quarter.

 Local amenities at present include: St Helen's First School; Millar's Shop; Albion House Hairdressing; and The Shoulder of Mutton Pub.

 The population of Longhorsley Parish is approximately 800, measured at the 2011 Census as 887, and is essentially a residential community for those who work in South Northumberland and Tyneside.

-History

-The village has a long history.
-In 1196 it was referred to as Horsieg, a "woodland clearing where horses are kept", although it was known to be inhospitable for horses: Eneas Mackenzie (1778–1832) described it in his account of Northumberland, as "the prolific source of contagious disorders incident to cattle and of little real use in its present state".
-Longhorsley Moor is high and bleak (in the winter of 1890, a mail-gig was blown over in a gale that broke its driver's neck).
-In the course of time the manor of Longhorsley was owned by the Gospatricks who gave it to the Merlays, and then it passed into the hands of the Horsleys and, later, to the great Catholic family, the Riddells.

 Governance

 Longhorsley is in the electoral ward of Chevington with Longhorsley.
 This ward covers both East Chevington and Longhorsley plus their surrounding areas.
 The total population of this ward at the 2011 Census was 5,596.